Summer vacations take backseat for some financial advisers

 Pomerantz, whose firm has $50 million in assets under management, began cancelling and shortening his summer vacations last month.
 In May, for example, he turned a week-long trip to Mexico, into a long weekend instead.

-Pomerantz has also cancelled plans to take a week off for a beach vacation this summer and doesn’t expect to take as many long weekends away from work as he would have otherwise.
+Pomerantz has also canceled plans to take a week off for a beach vacation this summer and doesn’t expect to take as many long weekends away from work as he would have otherwise.

 “I am too scared to leave my office any day of the week,” he said.
 His clients are panicking, he said, and Pomerantz feels like he cannot leave them.
 “They believe the whole market is going to crash and we are going to be back to 2008.”